Rugby league in Cornwall: Cornish Rebels

 In March 2013 the first ever rugby league club was established in Cornwall.
-Cornish Rebels RLFC currently play in the South West Rugby League against Devon Sharks, Exeter Centurions, North Devon Raiders, Plymouth Titans and Somerset Vikings A. Their home matches are played at The Recreation Ground, home of rugby union club Redruth RFC.
+Cornish Rebels RLFC currently play in the South West Rugby League against Devon Sharks, Exeter Centurions, North Devon Raiders, Plymouth Titans and Somerset Vikings A. Their home matches are played at The Recreation Ground, home of rugby union club Redruth.

 Semi-professional club

-Cornwall R.L.F.C. will join the professional league system in 2022, playing in the third tier RFL League 1.
+Cornwall R.L.F.C. joined the professional league system in 2022, playing in the third tier RFL League 1.
+The club folded in 2025 due to financial problems.